 Nofollow – When a link from one site does not pass SEO credit to another.
 Do not use nofollow when linking to internal pages in your website.
 Use it when linking to external pages that you don’t want to endorse.

-Offpage optimisation – The measures taken outside of the actual website in order to improve its position in search rankings, for example: social media.
+Offpage optimization – The measures taken outside of the actual website in order to improve its position in search rankings, for example: social media.
 These measures create high-quality backlinks.

-Onpage optimisation – The measures taken directly within your website in order to improve its position in search rankings, for example good internal linking and clear, logical navigation.
+Onpage optimization – The measures taken directly within your website in order to improve its position in search rankings, for example good internal linking and clear, logical navigation.